 Invoicing, payment and debts

-The following sections outline rules and expectations in regards to paying fees and charges related to VET program enrolments.
+The following sections outline rules and expectations in regards to paying fees and charges related to TAFE program enrolments.

-For further information regarding University guidelines, students should refer to the FedUni handbook, or contact student financials.
+For further information regarding University guidelines, students should refer to the FedUni handbook, or contact Student Finance.

-Mt Helen: University Drive Building D: Ground Floor Phone
+- Mt Helen: University Drive, Building D: Ground Floor

 Failure to pay fees by the due date will result in a hold being placed on the students account preventing them from accessing certain University services such as access to results, academic transcripts, graduation, and library services.